immersal/immersal-python-tools-for-customer/README.md

 # immersal-python-tools
-Collection of useful Python scripts for customers
+Collection of useful Python tools for customers